DancaNoTime/Rumlova_lab/projects/index.md

 title: Projects
 nav:
   order: 2
-  tooltip: Software, datasets, and more
+  tooltip: Projects, PhD, MSc and BSc
 ---

-# {% include icon.html icon="fa-solid fa-wrench" %}Projects
+# {% include icon.html icon="fa-solid fa-vials" %}Projects

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
+Here you can explore our currently funded research projects and available topics for PhD, Master's, and Bachelor's theses.
+We aim to involve researchers at all career stages in ongoing research and place particular emphasis on scientific rigor, reliable data, and meaningful contributions to the projects they join.

-{% include tags.html tags="publication, resource, website" %}
+{% include tags.html tags="project, PhD, MSc, BSc" %}

 {% include search-info.html %}